About The Herkimer Generals Athletic Program

 Alumni have continued their academic and athletic careers at four-year colleges and universities throughout the country, including: Johns Hopkins, Ohio State, Cornell, South Carolina, UMass, Penn State, Syracuse, Virginia, Albany, Bowling Green, Coastal Carolina, University of Tampa, Clarkson, Binghamton, Geneseo, Boston, West Virginia, Lynn, Marist, Connecticut, St. John’s, Temple, Clarkson, Hofstra, Cortland, RIT and many more.
 Herkimer’s many transfer agreements allow for a smooth transition to many public and private colleges.

-Former Herkimer soccer standout Ben Polk (’15), who is the latest of many student athletes whom have been drafted, said, “My coach always stressed that being an elite athlete involves succeeding both in soccer and in the classroom.
+Former Herkimer soccer standout Ben Polk (’15) is one of many former Herkimer Generals to have been drafted.
+He said, “My coach [Pepe Aragon] always stressed that being an elite athlete involves succeeding both in soccer and in the classroom.
 He was right.
-My experience at Herkimer helped me move on to a Division I program which resulted into an eventual first round draft pick by the Portland Timbers in the 2016 Major League Soccer (MLS) Super Draft after I helped lead Syracuse to their first ever NCAA Final Four appearance.”
+My experience at Herkimer helped me move on to a Division I program which resulted into an eventual first round draft pick by the Portland Timbers in the 2016 Major League Soccer Super Draft after I helped lead Syracuse to their first ever NCAA Final Four appearance.”
 While at Herkimer, Polk was named Region III Male Athlete of the Year, NSCAA and NJCAA All-American, Region III Male Player of the Year, Mountain Valley Conference Player of the Year and a SUNY Chancellor’s Scholar Athlete.

-Herkimer College has grown and changed in many ways in 50 years, but one thing that has remained constant is the College’s focus on students and their success.
+Herkimer College has grown and changed in many ways in its 50 plus years, but one thing that has remained constant is the College’s focus on students and their success.

 |Herkimer's Team National Championships